Why front-line staff are your secret weapon against hackers and fraudsters

 When it comes to minimizing damage wrought by a cyber security breach, a swift response can make all the difference.
 However, Verizon's 2015 data breach report found that "unfortunately, the proportion of breaches discovered within days still falls well below that of time to compromise," and further research suggests that the typical gap between a data breach and its discovery can be anywhere from 80-200 days.
 Each day that the breach goes undetected increases the risk of irreparable damage to the firm's finances and reputation

-"The major breaches such as Target, Sony and Anthem damage brand reputation and consumer trust, but they also have a real impact on the bottom line," said Eric Chiu, president and co-founder of HyTrust.
+"The major breaches, such as Target and Anthem, damage brand reputation and consumer trust, but they also have a real impact on the bottom line," said Eric Chiu, president and co-founder of HyTrust.
 "The $162 million spent so far by Target is just a drop in the bucket given the class-action lawsuits by consumers as well as the recent court ruling that banks can go after Target to recoup their losses."

 Staff training vital to combat security breaches